bravo3/orm/docs/Queries.md

         echo $entity->getName()."\n";
     }

-It is also an ArrayAccess implementation, you can request entities by ID:
+It is also an ArrayAccess implementation, you can request entities by index:

     // Array of ID's in the query result var_dump($result->getIdList());

-    // Get an individual entity, without making database calls to retrieve any other entities:
+    // Get an individual entity at index 2, without making database calls to retrieve any other entities:
-    $entity = $result['104'];
+    $entity = $result[2];
     echo $entity->getName()."\n";

 Wildcards